pedrogomes29/nextjs-smartcontract-lottery/README.md

 yarn dev
 ```

-4. Go to UI and have fun!
+4. Go to the UI and have fun!

 Head over to your [localhost](http://localhost:3000) and play with the lottery!